nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 ---
 page_title: "nobl9_alert_policy Resource - terraform-provider-nobl9"
 description: |-
-  AlertPolicy configuration | Nobl9 Documentation https://docs.nobl9.com/yaml-guide#alertpolicy
+  Alert Policy configuration | Nobl9 Documentation https://docs.nobl9.com/yaml-guide#alertpolicy
 ---

 # nobl9_alert_policy (Resource)

 Alert policies define when to trigger an alert via the configured alert method.
 A Nobl9 AlertPolicy accepts up to 7 conditions.
 All the specified conditions must be satisfied to trigger an alert.

-For more details, refer to the [AlertPolicy configuration | Nobl9 Documentation](https://docs.nobl9.com/yaml-guide#alertpolicy).
+For more details, refer to the [Alert Policy configuration | Nobl9 Documentation](https://docs.nobl9.com/yaml-guide#alertpolicy).

 ## Example Usage